lumarseg/stwrt-project/README.md

 ## Scope

 This project is releated to build a Stewart Platform.
+The project webpages is available at: <https://lumarseg.github.io/stwrt-project/>.

 ## Related Repositories